actserbia/fe-boilerplate/resources/scss/README.md

 ### Fe-boilerplate

-- Fe-boilerplate is made as a base for standalone projects, not depending of vagrant skeleton.
+- Fe-boilerplate is made as a base for standalone projects.
 - It consists minification and concatenation for SCSS and JS.
 - Public folder is a destination folder for production files.